cocotb/cocotb/docs/source/scheduler.rst

 * Waiting for multiple testbench components to quiesce during test end.
 * Timing out an operation.

-cocotb provides three functions for this purpose, :func:`~cocotb.triggers.gather`, :func:`~cocotb.triggers.select`, and :func:`~cocotb.triggers.wait`.
+cocotb provides three functions for this purpose, :func:`!gather`, :func:`!select`, and :func:`!wait`.
-These functions not only allow you to wait for multiple *anything* to finish, but provide useful return values and provide cancellation and clean-up guarantees.
+These functions allow you to wait for multiple :term:`awaitables <awaitable>`, including :term:`coroutines <coroutine>` and :class:`~cocotb.task.Task`\ s, simultaneously.
+They also provide useful return values and provide cancellation and clean-up guarantees.
 These cancellation and clean-up guarantees are what is meant by "structured concurrency."

 :func:`!gather`